WSET level 1, Element 1: An Introduction to Wine

 - If it is too warm, we get grapes with high sugar and low acidity.

-- Wines are rich in flavour (more mature grapes), have high alcohol (14-15%), and are mainly red, because black grapes need more heat to ripen.
+- Wines are rich in flavor (more mature grapes), have high alcohol (14-15%), and are mainly red because black grapes need more heat to ripen.

 PRINCIPAL GRAPE VARIETIES